-WHALTON is a village in Northumberland, six miles west of Morpeth and three miles from the A69 Jedburgh road.
+WHALTON is six miles west of Morpeth, Northumberland and three miles from the A69 Jedburgh road.
 In the history of Durham and Northumberland printed in 1828 the community was described as ‘one on the neatest and cleanest villages in the county’.

 Today, it is still an exceptionally well-kept village of grey stone houses lying on either side of a long, narrow village green.
 At the west end is a fine public house, the Beresford Arms, the name of which is a reminder that one of the landowners in these parts was Lord Decies, whose family inherited land once belonging to the Delavals.
 Sixty years ago, there was also a Temperance public house called the Seven Stars with, tables and a cobbled yard where parishioners could leave their horses on the sabbath and walk round to the church.
 This pub is now a private house.